 - Different types of lawsuits and legal proceedings

-- Bodily Injury Liability= The situation where you have harmed another person’s body or cause it harm in any other way, the umbrella insurance policy will come forward to cover you against various losses or damages like you would be covered for your medical bills.
+- Bodily Injury Liability= The situation where you have harmed another person’s body or caused harm in any other way, the Liability insurance policy will come forward to cover you against various losses or damages like you would be covered for your medical bills.
 There are certain circumstances under which it will be held valid are=

 - When a loss or accident caused by your vehicle

-- When the injury happens due to falling inside your premises
+- If the injury happens due to falling inside your premises

-The liability umbrella insurance policy plays a major role by covering you against liability which may arise due to libel (harmful written statement), slander (harmful spoken words), false detention, etc. It also comprises of a prosecution which may happen due to malicious intent.
+The liability umbrella insurance policy plays a major role by covering you against liability that may arise due to libel (harmful written statement), slander (harmful spoken words), false detention, etc. It also comprises a prosecution that may happen due to malicious intent.

 Since, 2012, R.S Automobiles has established itself in the construction world.
 The company manufactures various automobile components for buyers situated across the world.
-Last year, the company had to face a tough situation when one of its buyers, Rajan, filed a case against him.
-As per Rajan, he was riding a motorcycle when the tyre of his bike burst and caused severe injuries to Rajan.
-Here, Rajan filed a case against R.S Automobiles as the tyres manufactured by them failed to withstand the excessive heat.
+Last year, the company faced a tough situation when Rajan, a buyer filed a case against him.
+As per Rajan, he was riding a motorcycle when the tire of his bike burst and caused severe injuries.
+Here, Rajan filed a case against R.S Automobiles as the tires manufactured by them failed to withstand the excessive heat.

-Here, R.S Automobiles had a product liability insurance, and therefore, the company approached the insurer for the claim settlement.
+R.S Automobiles had product liability insurance, and therefore, the company approached the insurer for the claim settlement.
 Here, R.S Automobiles had a product liability insurance which was offering the cover of Rs 10 lakh.
-The total claim filed by Rajan was of Rs 12 lakh.
-Here, product liability insurance paid Rs 10 lakh, and the remaining Rs 2 lakh had to be paid by R.S Automobiles itself.
+The total claim filed by Rajan was Rs 12 lakh.
+Here, product liability insurance paid Rs 10 lakh, and the remaining Rs 2 lakh R.S Automobiles has to pay itself.

-Situated in Nagpur, L.S Hospital is a multi-specialist hospital which is offering impeccable medical facilities to patients from both India and abroad.
-A few years ago, the hospital had to deal with a legal case which was filed by one of the patient’s family.
-The patient, Raghu was taken to the hospital after he complains of severe chest pain.
+Situated in Nagpur, L.S Hospital is a multi-specialist hospital, offering impeccable medical facilities to patients from both India and abroad.
+A few years ago, the hospital had to deal with a legal case, filed by one of the patient’s families.
+Took the patient, Raghu to the hospital after he complains of severe chest pain.
 The initial medical reports suggested a mild heart attack and to control his health; doctors gave him some medicines.
 However, soon after taking the medicines, the condition of Raghu deteriorated further, and he died.

-Later it was found that Raghu was allergic to certain medicines which were given to him.
-Here, relatives of Raghu filed a case against the doctors who attended him and gave medicines without checking his medical history.
+Later they found that Raghu was allergic to certain medicines given to him.
+Here, relatives of Raghu filed a case against the doctors who attended him and gave him medicines without checking his medical history.

-As L.S Hospital had bought errors & omission insurance policy for all its doctors, it approached the insurance company for the claim settlement.
-Here, doctors were held guilty and were asked to pay Rs 70 lakh to the family of Raghu who was also the breadwinner.
-As errors & omission insurance policy had a coverage of Rs 50 lakh only, the remaining Rs 20 lakh was paid by the hospital itself.
+As L.S Hospital had bought an errors & omission insurance policy for all its doctors, it approached the insurance company for the claim settlement.
+Here, held doctors guilty and asked to pay Rs 70 lakh to Raghu’s family who was also the breadwinner.
+As errors & omission insurance policy had coverage of Rs 50 lakh only, the remaining Rs 20 lakh was paid by the hospital itself.